bjhaid/bjhaid.github.io/_posts/2017-12-25-weave-vs-calico.md

-Making a choice on a [CNI](https://github.com/containernetworking/cni#cni---the-container-network-interface) to use in production is not always easy and replacing a CNI after the fact is also not an easy task.
+Making a choice on a [CNI](https://github.com/containernetworking/cni#cni---the-container-network-interface) (Container Network Interface, necessary for pod to pod communication) to use in production is not always easy and replacing a CNI after the fact is also not an easy task.
 Weave and Calico are one of the most popular CNIs out there and I have been lucky to run both of them in production, in this post I'll attempt to provide a non-bias review of both CNI implementations.

 ### Installation